spacetelescope/style-guides/guides/jupyter-notebooks.md

 ## Prose

-Markdown for prose.
-Inline comments used sparingly.
+Use [Markdown](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html#Markdown-basics) for text formatting and prose.
+When necessary, include small inline comments before a code block in a cell.

+## Accessibility

+What should we say here?

 ## Ancillary files